 2019-nCoV in India: Infected student shifted to Thrissur Medical College due to security reasons

-Thiruvanathpuram, Jan 31: The girl student who was infected with coronavirus in Kerala has been shifted from Thrissur General Hospital to the isolation ward of Thrissur Medical College due to security reasons.
+Thiruvananthapuram, Jan 31: The girl student who was infected with coronavirus in Kerala has been shifted from Thrissur General Hospital to the isolation ward of Thrissur Medical College due to security reasons.

 "The patient tested positive for novel coronavirus and is in isolation in a hospital," the Health Ministry said.
 It added the student is stable and being closely monitored.